Takht Kesgarh Sahib

 Historical photograph of Qila Anandgarh from May 1934.

 Kesgarh Qila or Takht Kesgarh Sahib, alternatively spelt as Keshgarh Qila, is one of the five takhts of the Sikhs located in Anandpur Sahib in Rupnagar district of Punjab, India.
 It is located just 40 km from Rupnagar city, the district headquarters and 78 km from state capital Chandigarh.
 The fort is also called Takhat Keshgarh Sahib.
 This Gurdwara was one of the forts constructed by Guru Gobind Singh at Anandpur Sahib for the defense of the Sikhs.
 He spent his 25 years at Anandpur Sahib and, to protect the Sikhs from the Rajas of the Hill States and Mughals, began the construction of five defensive Qilas (forts) all around the town.

 History

 The Takht is one of Five Takht in Sikhism, the Takht name is Takht Kesgarh Sahib being the place where the last two Sikh Gurus, Guru Tegh Bahadur and Guru Gobind Singh, lived.
 It is also the place where Guru Gobind Singh founded the Khalsa Panth in 1699.
-In the 1930s, a new structure was constructed over the original site and structure of Anandgarh Qila.
+In the mid-1930's, a new structure was constructed over the original site and structure of Anandgarh Qila.
 Originally, the Sarai Ganga tributary of the Sutlej River flowed south-westwards from the site of Anandpur Sahib but it no longer does today as its course has changed.